Gymnogeophagus tiraparae

 Gymnogeophagus tiraparae is a species of Geophagine cichlid.

-Before the scientific description, this fish was referred to with the name Gymnogeophagus sp "San Borja".
+Before the scientific description, this fish was referred to by the name Gymnogeophagus sp "San Borja".

-It is found in Rio Negro in Uruguay and Tacuari River in the Laguna Mirim basin.
+It is found in Rio Negro in Uruguay and in the Tacuari River in the Laguna Mirim basin.

 It has a distinct hump on the head.
 The body is laterally compressed.
-The largest specimens found have had a standard length of 13 cm.
+The largest specimens found had a standard length of 13 cm.

 Gymnogeophagus tiraparae inhabits large rivers with clear water.

 This species is probably closely related to Gymnogeophagus gymnogenys.

 Gymnogeophagus tiraparae was named after a Guarani woman, Maria Luisa Tiraparae, who discovered the species in the vanished native town of San Borja del Yi, Uruguay.